 November to January is the best time to go as the summer heat is unbearable.

 Pushkar is a tourist built place meaning there are lots and lots of market opportunities.
-If you need gifts, or new clothes, shoes, jewelry, you name it, they’ll have it.
+If there's anything you forget to include when packing for India, then this could be a good chance to pick up some new clothes.
+Also, if you need gifts, shoes or jewelry then you can also pick these up here.
 It’s quite nice to just walk down the street and find great deals.

 If you’ve got your moped, then you may as well go to Aloo Baba.
 Here’s the thing, if you’ve been to temples in Thailand, Vietnam, Cambodia, anywhere like that, then you are going to be disappointed.
 BUT, it’s a nice drive, and if you go around an hour before sunset, you can see the peacocks dancing.